 Since the testimony and cross-examinations of the Royal Commission into Misconduct in the Banking, Superannuation and Financial Services Industry kicked off in early 2018, the country’s biggest banks have been dragged over hot coals by Commissioner Kenneth Hayne and his assisting counsel.

-The commission has brought a great deal of attention to the irresponsible lending standards of the country’s largest financial institutions.
+The Royal Commission has brought a great deal of attention to the irresponsible lending standards of the country’s largest financial institutions.
 While the implications of the commission are not yet known, we foresee an improvement in the verification and compliance processes in their lending practices as among the most likely.

 UBS estimates that banks using more realistic expectations could cause borrowing power to fall by as much as 35 – 25 per cent in 2019 and a further 10 per cent in 2020.